UnityRPG/2-Core-Combat/README.md

 ### Calling Methods Via Interfaces ###

-In This Video…
 + How to find game objects by interface
 + How to call a method via an interface
 + Getting damage working on player and enemy
 + CHALLENGE.

 (Unique Video Reference: 26_CC_RPG)

 ### Enemy Move And Attack Spheres ###

-In this video...
 + How to find game objects by interface
 + How to call a method via an interface
 + Getting damage working on player and enemy
 + CHALLENGE.

 (Unique Video Reference: 27_CC_RPG)

 ### Spawning Enemy Projectiles ###

-In this video...
 + A quick recap of unit vectors, speed and velocity
 + Setup projectile prefab & attach to enemy
 + CHALLENGE

 (Unique Video Reference: 28_CC_RPG)

 ### InvokeRepeating() vs StartCoroutine() ###

-In this video...
 + How InvokeRepeating() is string referenced
 + StartCoroutine() is type safe, but more complex
 + A very quick overview of co-routines
 + Test enemies damaging player
 + CHALLENGE

 (Unique Video Reference: 29_CC_RPG)

 ### Player Melee Damage ###

-In this video...
 + Make enemies hit player in chest
 + Import dirty old hoe
 + Attach weapon to player’s hand